On August 1, 2009, the new Post 9/11 GI Bill was introduced. It is distinctly different from the old Montgomery GI Bill programs.

 - The $1,200 buy-in that was required in the first year of service is no longer a necessity

 Soldiers who signed up under the Montgomery GI Bill can transfer their benefits to the Post 9/11 GI Bill.
 Be aware that this transfer is permanent and cannot be reversed.
-It is in your best interest to thoroughly compare benefits and payment amounts before switching to the new program.

 For instance, if you are pursuing online classes only, you may not be eligible for BAH.
 In that instance, it may be better financially for you to stay with the old version of the GI Bill.